mmore500/cse-491/blog/_posts/2020-02-28-ranges-transpose.md

 But in the above example, `intstream` cannot have an end iterator!
 From what I've gathered [online](https://stackoverflow.com/q/32900557), a view uses a 'sentinel' in place of an end iterator.
 A sentinel is like an end iterator but is allowed to have a type that is not an iterator type.
-By overriding the equality operator between a sentinel and iterator it is possible to check whether an iterator is at the end of a range without knowing the exact length of the range.
+By overriding the equality operator between a sentinel and iterator, it is possible to check whether an iterator is at the end of a range without knowing the position of the last element in the range.
 Presumably, view adaptors like `take_while(lambda)` allow you to specify this comparison function directly.
-This also implies that calculating the length of a range, with `rs::distance` may be expensive.

 One last note.
-If you write code using range-v3 you may find that the compiler's output is difficult to understand.
+If you write code using range-v3 you may find that the compiler's error messages are difficult to understand.
 One reason for this is because ranges-v3 emulates concepts through a mixture of macros and template metaprogramming.
 So when things fail, the error messages have to do with things deep in the library's implementation.
 Hopefully std::ranges will be able to make use of non-emulated concepts to fail in a more graceful way.